immersive-web/webxr-ar-module/input-explainer.md

   if (activeDragInteraction)
     return;

-  let inputPose = event.frame.getInputPose(event.inputSource, xrFrameOfRef);
+  let inputPose = event.frame.getInputPose(event.inputSource, xrReferenceSpace);
   // Ignore the event if this input source is not capable of tracking. if (!inputPose || !inputPose.gripMatrix)
     return;